If you want to up your knowledge about Croatia, here are 100 fun facts about the country – some you may know and some you may not.

 96. Croatian language learning textbook Šestica for sixth-grade students voted best in Europe.

 97. Croatia has had a Champions League winner for the last ten years in a row.

 98. The highest recorded sea temperatures in Croatia was at Rab – 29.5 ° (21.07.2015).

 99. Croatia has one of the oldest populations in the world, with the average age of 43.3 years.

-100. Istria has been declared the world’s best olive oil region for the past six years in a row.
+100. Istria has been declared the world’s best olive oil region for seven years in a row.